Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 <p>Figure 4: memory_profiler</p>
 </center>

-From the above image, check line no. 12, the amount of memory added to the process is 7MB i.e. the output variable increases the occupancy of RAM by 7MB.
+From the above image, check line no. 12, the amount of memory added to the process is 7MB, i.e., the output variable increases the occupancy of RAM by 7MB.

-Similarly in the parent function, ‘calc_pure_python’ at line 46, the memory is increased from 48MB to 126MB, which is the result of bringing in two lists zs and cs, irrespective of these true array sizes, process size grew when the list was created.
+Similarly in the parent function, calc_pure_python on line 46, the memory is increased from 48MB to 126MB.
+It results in bringing in the two lists zs & cs, irrespective of their true array sizes the process size grew when the list was created.

-To reduce the RAM usage, we can perform a runtime calculation of z_serial instead of creating a separate list for zs and cs, and then passing that as a parameter to calculate_z_serial_purepython.
+To reduce the RAM usage, we can perform a runtime calculation of z_serial instead of creating a separate list for zs & cs and passing that as a parameter to calculate_z_serial_purepython.

 Find the below snippet